 So you’ve built your man cave – Now what?

-Building a man cave is the hardest part, and there’s nothing quite like picking up your tools and making things.
+Building a man cave is the hardest part, and there’s nothing quite like picking up your tools and making things!
 The sense of satisfaction is so much more than just going out and buying something, you end up looking at a creation that wouldn’t exist without your design, without the capability of your hands wielding a hammer and saw.

 When it comes to home bar ideas on a budget, not everything is suited to the DIY attitude – I’ll gladly leave Apple to make my computers and phones – but you can make a surprising amount of stuff yourself, and the home bar, or man cave is a perfect place to hone those skills.

 An important thing to have in mind before creating a man cave, or any other DIY project is expectations.
-Unless you’re a skilled carpenter, you shouldn’t expect a polished result that comes out of a John Lewis catalogue – that’s not really the point, and not why we do DIY..
+Unless you’re a skilled carpenter, you shouldn’t expect a polished result that comes out of a John Lewis catalogue – that’s not really the point, and not why we do DIY.

 The results will often be a little rough and ready, but they’ll be personal, and beautiful in their individuality.
 They tell a story, and will hold memories in a way that nothing which is simply bought in a shop can hold them.
 They also save you money!
 You can make heaps of cool things on a tiny budget, or even for free with reclaimed timber and other materials.

 Having made at least part of your man cave will change the way you relate to it.
 It won’t just be a room full of cool things you’ve bought, but will be a part of you, a collection of your creations and best efforts.
 DIY facilitates true personalisation, and is fun as well, despite the unavoidable moments of frustration, or perhaps because of them.
 It’s because of the frustration and the overcoming of all the issues which arise in the process that each thing you make means something – if it was all easy, dare I say the result wouldn’t be as satisfying!